affinitydb/doc/pathSQL reference [definition].md

 Example:

         CREATE CLASS clsfml5 AS select * where prop1 = :0(int, desc, nulls first)and prop2=:1(int);

+#### CREATE EVENT
+Synopsis:

+  - CREATE EVENT event_name AS query_statement

+Equivalent to:

+  - CREATE CLASS event_name OPTIONS(VIEW) AS query_statement

+To explicit and push further its transition from a DBMS to a platform, AffinityNG now uses a distinct name for the concept of an "event".
+While classes do recognize and produce events, they are no longer the only source of events.
+Upcoming event handlers and FSMs will soon provide the whole context for this evolution.

 #### RULE
 [Rules](./terminology.md#rule) form a higher-level programming layer, intended to help summarize and present a system's